Giorgos Alkaios: Early life

 Giorgos Alkaios was born in Athens to Greek and Portuguese parents.
 He is the son of Giannis Vassiliou, a successful Greek elafro-laiko singer.
-His mother, Maria (Rodrigues) Griggs – Author of "Mama Sou: Metamorphosis of a Mother" and accomplished IT Programmer Analyst – recently returned to Boston, MA after 8 years living in Pembroke, Maine where she focussed on writing her memoir of the abduction of her son by his father.
+His mother, Maria (Rodrigues) Griggs – Author of "Mama Sou: Metamorphosis of a Mother" and accomplished IT Programmer Analyst – recently returned to Boston, MA after 8 years living in Pembroke, Maine where she focused on writing her memoir of the abduction of her son by his father.
 Immediately after his birth, Alkaios moved to Boston, where he lived for three years.
 Shortly after his parents divorced, he moved back to Greece with his father at age three.

 Raised primarily by his grandmother Anna, he lived in Halandri and spent his summers in Salamina with friends and relatives during his childhood.
 He got his first job at the age of twelve.

 From a young age Alkaios showed his love for music and sports.
 His first experience with music and theatre came at a summer camp in Varimpompi, where he was also a camp counsellor for four years.
 At the age of sixteen Alkaios dropped out of high school to become an electrician by attending Delta school where he obtained a degree.